Armenians violate ceasefire again | News.az

 Armenians violate ceasefire again

-Military units of the armed forces of Armenia violated ceasefire 134 times throughout the day, using large-caliber machine guns.
+Armenian armed units violated ceasefire a total of 13 times throughout the day, using grenade launchers.

-Armenian armed forces, located on nameless hills in Noyemberyan region, in Berkaber, Paravakar villages of Ijevan region, in Chinari, Aygedzor villages of Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kohnegishlag village of Aghstafa region, in Kamarli, Gaymagly villages of Gazakh region, in Aghdam, Kokhanebi, Munjuglu villages of Tovuz region and on nameless hills in Gadabay region.
+Report was informed in the press service of Azerbaijani Ministry of Defence (MoD) that Armenian armed forces, located in nameless hills and in Aygepar village in Berd region fired at the positions of the Azerbaijani Armed Forces located in Munjuglu and Alibayli villages of Tovuz region.

 News.Az